rollerworks/search/README.md

 Search conditions can be as simple or complex as you need them to be.
 Including grouping and nesting for the best possible result.

+And to keep performance at a high rate, each search condition can be easily stored in a persist or session-based cache.
+On top of that each condition processor provides it's own specialized caching mechanise to further reduce overhead.

+*In practice this means that the generated (SQL) query for the DB or index is cached.*

 And finally executing the search operation on the storage engine, whether you use an SQL database system or using a lucene search back-end like ElasticSearch or Apache Solr.